Bissbert/asset-merger-engine/doc/SCENARIOS_AND_EXAMPLES.md

 ---

-This documentation provides comprehensive scenarios, examples, and patterns for using the topdesk-zbx-merger tool in production environments.
+This documentation provides comprehensive scenarios, examples, and patterns for using the asset-merger-engine tool in production environments.